LispCookbook/cl-cookbook/files.md

 [the CLHS entry for `open`](http://www.lispworks.com/documentation/HyperSpec/Body/f_open.htm) for all the details.
 You'll find some examples on how to use `with-open-file` below.
-Also note that you usually don't need to provide any keyword arguments if you just want to open an existing file for reading.<a name="strings">
+Also note that you usually don't need to provide any keyword arguments if you just want to open an existing file for reading.

 ### Reading files